Person

 Consulting Curator, Department of Photographs

-Brookman was chief curator and head of research, senior curator of photography and media arts, as well as curator of photography and media arts at the Corcoran Gallery of Art between 1993 and 2014.
-He organized or co-organized many projects there, including exhibitions on Eadweard Muybridge, Hank Willis Thomas, Taryn Simon, Sally Mann, Robert Frank, Gordon Parks, Jim Goldberg, Gilles Peress, Larry Sultan, and Danny Lyon.
-He oversaw development of the Corcoran’s photography and new media collections, curated numerous exhibitions from the collections, and curated the Corcoran Biennial exhibition in 2000.
-Brookman also organized and co-organized exhibitions for Tate Modern and The Museum of Fine Arts, Houston and held curatorial positions at Washington Project for the Arts, Centro Cultural de la Raza, San Diego, and the University of California, Santa Cruz between 1977 and 1992.
-He is also a photographer, filmmaker, and writer, working primarily on issues of modern and contemporary art and photography.
+Brookman previously served as chief curator and head of research, senior curator of photography and media arts, and curator of photography and media arts at the Corcoran Gallery of Art (1993–2014).
+At the Corcoran, he organized or co-organized exhibitions on Eadweard Muybridge, Hank Willis Thomas, Taryn Simon, Sally Mann, Robert Frank, Gordon Parks, Jim Goldberg, Gilles Peress, Larry Sultan, Danny Lyon, and others.
+He oversaw the development of the Corcoran’s photography and new media collections, curated numerous exhibitions from the collections, and curated the Corcoran Biennial exhibition in 2000.
+Brookman has also organized and co-organized exhibitions for Tate Modern, London, and the Museum of Fine Arts, Houston.
+Additionally, he has held curatorial positions at the Washington Project for the Arts, Centro Cultural de la Raza, San Diego, and the University of California, Santa Cruz.
+Brookman is also a photographer, filmmaker, and writer, working primarily on issues of modern and contemporary art and photography.
 In 2015 Steidl published his book Redlands, a work of fiction with photographs.